linhd-postdata/fandom-lyrics/README.md

 it is well documented, allows us to work inside tidyverse packages, specifically developed for fast and efficient text mining in R, and counts with accompanying packages for creating graphs and evaluating the coherence of the resulting topics.
+All topics have been calculated by lemmatizing the original text.

 [topicmodels]: https://cran.r-project.org/web/packages/topicmodels/index.html